Commutators, commensurators, and $\mathrm{PSL}_2(\mathbb{Z})$: Introduction

 In this subsection, we gather some well-known facts about principal congruence subgroups which will be useful in the sequel.
 We include proofs for the convenience of the reader and to keep the discussion as self-contained as possible.

 \begin{lem} Let $k\geq 2$.
 Then $\G(k)$ is a free group. \end{lem} \begin{proof} The quotient $\Hyp^2/\pslz$ is the $(2,3,\infty)$ hyperbolic orbifold.
 It follows that if $g\in\pslz$ has finite order then it is conjugate to (the image of) one of the two matrices or of orders $2$ and $3$ respectively.
-Let $q\colon\pslz\to Q$ be a finite quotient.
+Let be a finite quotient.
 If $A$ and $B$ do not lie in the kernel of $q$ then $\ker q$ is torsion-free.
 Indeed, if $\ker q$ contains a torsion element then this element would be conjugate to either $A$ or $B$, so that normality would imply that $A$ or $B$ lies in $\ker q$, contrary to the assumption.
 Since $A$ and $B$ are clearly nontrivial in $\pslz/\G(k)$, we see that $\G(k)$ must be torsion-free.
-Since $\G(k)$ is the fundamental group of a real two-dimensional orientable manifold which is not closed, we see that $\G(k)$ is free. \end{proof}
+Since $\G(k)$ is torsion-free and acts freely and properly discontinuously on $\Hyp^2$, and since $\Hyp^2/\pslz$ is noncompact and orientable, we have that $\Hyp^2/\G(k)$ is a noncompact $2$--dimensional manifold with fundamental group $\G(k)$.
+It follows that $\G(k)$ is free. \end{proof}

 Note that the modular surface $\Hyp^2/\pslz$ has exactly one cusp.
 As an element of the orbifold fundamental group of the modular surface, the free homotopy class of the cusp is generated by the matrix